 - Select the Save icon.

 Alma submits the record to GND for approval.
 If there is an error, Alma displays an error message in a dialog box that asks if you want to reload the record or continue editing.
-Select Yes to reload the record and discard your changes or select No to return to the MD Editor and continue editing.
+Select Yes to reload the record and discard your changes or select No to return to the new Metadata Editor and continue editing.

 If the contributed record is approved, it is stored in the Community Zone and the master GND database.

 Saving the ISIL Code in GND Authority Records